-Following all these factors, in an early harvest, it can be very helpful to use exogenous enzymes with a pectolytic action during malaxing, i.e. enzymes that depolymerise pectins and cause the maceration of tissues, changing the compactness of the pulp and therefore increasing the oil extraction efficiency even on unripe olives.
+As a result of all these factors, the use in malaxing phase of exogenous enzymes with pectolytic action has been observed in various circumstances, i.e. enzymes that depolymerise pectins and cause the maceration of tissues, could be helpful in increasing oil extraction efficiency even on unripe olives.

-When added during the malaxing stage, exogenous pectolytic enzymes work on the pectin in the cell walls and break up the pulp, making the oil easier to extract without, however, jeopardising the aromatic component.
-Their action helps shorten times and lower the malaxing temperature.
+Exogenous pectolytic enzymes, added during the malixing, would work on the pectin present in the cell walls and thus disintegrate the pulp, allowing easier extraction of the oil, but without affecting the aromatic component.
+Their action would thus theoretically shorten the time and lower the temperature of malaxing.

 In fact, high temperatures and long malaxing times irreparably compromise the aromatic and phenolic structure of oils, which results in the loss of the fruity aromatic note.